microsoft/bedrock/gitops/azure-devops/README.md

 1. Like GitHub, you need to run `fluxctl identity` once Flux is running on a cluster.
 2. In Azure DevOps, under your `User Profile > Security > SSH public keys, click on `Add` and add the Flux deploy key.
 3. From there, follow the steps in getting Flux to work with [private git hosts](https://github.com/weaveworks/flux/blob/master/site/standalone-setup.md#using-a-private-git-host).
+The git host to known host file is `ssh.dev.azure.com`